tonyscottpage/site/_posts/2015-01-26-millennials.markdown

 image: libb/images/millennial.jpg
 ---

-**So-called "Millennials", born 1982- 1997, are our first generation of young people entering the workplace in the new millennium, whose internet-enabled lives have given them "always-on" access to everything.
+**So-called "Millennials", born after 1982, are our first generation of young people entering the workplace in the new millennium, whose internet-enabled lives have given them "always-on" access to everything.
 Does it matter?
 As in 2015 they begin to out-number Baby-Boomers, how might leaders want to respond?**

 ![](/libb/images/millennial.jpg)